Christmas Past at Tyntesfield National Trust

 Light installation created by Artist Paula Birtwistle.
 Soundscape created by Super Culture’s youth and adult drama groups with Jordan Cottle

 The drawing room’s centre-piece chandelier has illuminated Christmas gatherings since the Victorian era.
 Imagine all the dramas that have taken place beneath its gaze!
-Here, light effects transform the crystal droplets into mirrorballs of the past and future, rippling with a cascade of community voices that explore festive traditions old and new.
+Here, light effects transformed the crystal droplets into mirrorballs of the past and future, rippling with a cascade of community voices that explored festive traditions old and new.

 ORATORY